Generic catastrophic poverty when selfish investors exploit a degradable common resource: Discussion

 The effect of group size has been studied intensively in game-theoretical studies \cite{nowak2006evolutionary}, in particular with regard to the emergence of collaboration \cite{nosenzo2015cooperation}.
 Of relevance are in this context in addition psychological and moral components \cite{isaac1988group,yang2013nonlinear,capraro2021mathematical}, like trust and the decoy effect \cite{kumar2020evolution,wang2018exploiting}, longer-term perspectives \cite{santos2011risk}, collective and feedback effects \cite{perc2017statistical,hilbe2018evolution,chen2018punishment,jusup2022social}, and evolutionary drives \cite{killingback2006evolution,levin2014public}.
 A main focus of these and other studies of the TOC regards the circumstances under which over-exploitation will be avoided.
 Possible solutions include property management \cite{libecap2009tragedy}, enhanced social reputation \cite{milinski2002reputation}, buffer zones \cite{muller2017j}, social diversity \cite{santos2008social}, or community-based institutions in general \cite{faysse2005coping}.
 For a general analysis see \cite{frischmann2013two}.

 Here we proposed an alternative view, pointing out that the steady-state of the pure TOC problem is highly non-trivial already by itself.
 Commons with unrestricted access are subject to only modest levels of exploitation when group sizes are small, and/or when investment costs are substantial.
-The problem become severe however when the investment costs of a large number of self-centered investors are small, which can be expected to be the case for technologically advanced societies.
+The problem becomes severe however when the investment costs of a large number of self-centered investors are small, which can be expected to be the case for technologically advanced societies.
 The majority of agents will necessarily suffer from substantially reduced incomes whenever group sizes are large, scaling as $(1/N)^2$.
 This phenomenon is called `catastrophic poverty'.

-Exploitation does not need to massive for catastrophic poverty to emerge, which implies that the status of the commons is not the only determinant.
-The steady-state size of the total investment $x_{\rm tot}$ maybe high, but whether this value would be sustainable for a specific real-world pool of resources, or not, this question transcends the modeling framework used here.
-Instead, agents increase their investments until the majority of the population is close to the self-consistently determined profitability limit, with the distance to the profitability limit scaling as $1/N$ in equilibrium.
-A limited number of agents with reduced investment costs, the oligarch, may be present in addition.
+Exploitation does not need to be massive for catastrophic poverty to emerge, which implies that the status of the commons is not the only determinant.
+The steady-state size of the total investment $x_{\rm tot}$ may be high, but whether this value would be sustainable for a specific real-world pool of resources, or not, this question transcends the modeling framework used here.
+Instead, agents increase their investments until the majority of the population is close to a self-consistently determined profitability threshold, with the distance to the profitability threshold scaling as $1/N$ in equilibrium.
+A limited number of agents with reduced investment costs, the oligarchs, may be present in addition.
 Oligarchs escape catastrophic poverty.